informedcitizenry/6502.Net/README.md

 `Unable to find binary file` - A directive was given to include a binary file, but the binary file was not found, either due to filesystem error or file not found.

 `Unable to open source file` - A source file could not be opened, either due to filesystem error or file not found.

+`Unknown architecture specified` - An invalid or unknown parameter was supplied to the `--arch` option in the command-line.

 `Unknown instruction or incorrect parameters for instruction` - An directive or instruction was encountered that was unknown, or the operand provided is incorrect.